Aoi124/cs50x_final_project/README.md

 - Pygame module

 ## Note / Dear CS50 Learner
 I install pygame in CS50 IDE, but it doesn’t work.
 I did in ~/project/.
-However, there is a error says “No available video device”.
+However, there is an error says “No available video device”.
 I use the reddit to solve problem but I can solve so I use IDLE to make this game.

 If you know how to move pygame in CS50 IDE, please tell me in the comment.